tuto1902/laravel-sb-admin/readme.md

-## Laravel PHP Starter Project with
+## Laravel PHP Starter Project with SB Admin 2 Templates

 Laravel is a web application framework with expressive, elegant syntax.